Skip to main content

 Introduction

-This publication is provided as a popular guide to Alabama hunting and sport fishing laws and regulations.
+This information is provided as a guide to Alabama hunting and sport fishing laws and regulations.
 The Code of Alabama and the Alabama Game, Fish, Furbearers, and Other Wildlife Regulation Book are the final authorities on laws and regulations relating to hunting and fishing and can be accessed online at outdooralabama.com/hunting/seasons-and-bag-limits.
-Contact the Wildlife & Freshwater Fisheries Division, District Wildlife & Freshwater Fisheries Offices or any Conservation Enforcement Officer if you have a legal question not adequately covered in this booklet.
+Contact the Wildlife & Freshwater Fisheries Division, District Wildlife & Freshwater Fisheries Offices or any Conservation Enforcement Officer if you have a legal question not adequately covered here.

 General Information for Hunting and Fishing Licenses